section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 **Rehashing**

-When the load factor gets "too high" (specified by the threshold value),collisions would become more common, so rehashing comes as a solution to this problem, we increase the size of the hash table,
+When the load factor gets "too high" (specified by the threshold value), collisions would become more common, so rehashing comes as a solution to this problem, we increase the size of the hash table,
 - Typically, double the size of the table.
 - All existing items must be reinserted into the new doubled size hash table.